foss-scribe/rosser/content/index.md

 ## Hey there, I'm Chris

-I am a writer (creative and technical) and developer.
+I am a writer (creative and technical) and full-stack web developer.
 I've maintained this website through various incarnations since 2007, sharing my stories, reviews, and thoughts.
 I live in Melbourne with my wife, three kids, and two cats.

 Feel free to browse my site\*.
 You'll find my books, [reading list](/reading), what I'm doing [now](/now), and what I [use](/uses).
 I used to maintain a large blog here, but after much soul-searching, I've moved that to [Medium](https://medium.com/@chrisrosser), and my newsletter to [Substack](https://chrisrosser.substack.com/).